Trust-Anchor-Group/IdApp/Content/NeuronSDK.md

 The [UiDispatcher](../Tag.Neuron.Xamarin/IUiDispatcher.cs) provides access to the main thread.
 The `UiDispatcher` is mainly used for two things:
 1. Doing a `BeginInvoke` (i.e. marshalling) on the main thread, and
 2. Displaying alerts to the user.
+It makes it easy to mock calls for unit testing, but using it is completely optional.

 ### NeuronService ###
 The [NeuronService](../Tag.Neuron.Xamarin/Services/INeuronService.cs) represents the live connection to a Neuron server.